 The Adams County Office For Aging relies on the time and dedication of our incredible volunteers to function at full capacity.
 We have a wide array of volunteer opportunities, ranging from occasional to more serious time commitments.
 Read more about how you can help below.

-Volunteers are needed to transport hot, nutritious meals to functionally disabled, home-bound, handicapped or convalescent people, age 60 and over.
+Volunteers are needed to transport hot, nutritious meals to functionally disabled, home-bound, or convalescent people age 60+.
 A commitment of one day a week and access to transportation is required.
 The delivery process takes about one hour.
-Programs operate out of the senior centers in Biglerville, Gettysburg, Littlestown, McSherrystown and York Springs.
 In addition to providing a hot lunch, volunteers also serve as a daily check-in for people who live alone.
 For many participants, the volunteer is the only visitor they will have all day.

 Frozen Meal Delivery

 Volunteers transport bulk deliveries of 10 or 20 frozen meals to home-bound clients who live outside the service delivery areas for daily home-delivered meals.
 A typical time commitment is one or two delivery trips each month.
 Meals are picked up at ACOFA in Gettysburg and taken to consumers in rural Adams County areas.

 Interested in delivering frozen meals?
 Contact ACOFA today.